opf/openproject-translations/README.md

 ### Updating Locales

 * This plugin provides several rake tasks to update locales.
-These tasks keep the following up to date: the source files in Crowdin and the translated in the GitHub repos.
+These tasks keep the following up to date: the source files in Crowdin and the translated files in the GitHub repos.
 We execute these tasks once a day.

 ## Requirements